-- For Fast Track Plan Service Appeals, we will tell the provider and the member or designee our decision by phone and send a written notice later. - For Standard Service and Claim Plan appeals we will notify the provider in writing.
+For fast track plan service appeals, we will tell you and the member or designee our decision by phone and send a written notice later.

+For standard service and claim plan appeals we will notify the provider in writing.

 The member can also write to the NYS Department of Health, Bureau of Managed Care Certification and Surveillance, ESP Corning Tower Room 1911, Albany, NY 12237.